Rainer Liedtke

-Rainer Kurt Liedtke (16 September 1943 – 15 September 2012) was a German physician, scientist and entrepreneur who specialised in the theory and practice of biomedical information systems and medical innovation, and new therapies of pain, stress, cell degeneration.
+Rainer Kurt Liedtke (September 16, 1943 – September 15, 2012) was a German physician, scientist, and entrepreneur who specialised in the theory and practice of biomedical information systems and medical innovation, and new therapies of pain, stress, and cell degeneration.

 Background

-Liedtke was born September 16, 1943, in Königsberg, East Prussia, and died September 15, 2012, in Grünwald, Bavaria.
+Liedtke was born in Königsberg, East Prussia, and died in Grünwald, Bavaria.
 Doctor's degree in medicine: Biochemical studies on DNA and RNA (Institute of physiological Chemistry, University of Bonn); Institute of Pharmacology University of Bonn; Physician at hospital for several years (i. a Women Hospital University of Bonn) and initial research, i.a. by order of the German Research Foundation; Hereafter several years pharmaceutical industry (i.a. as director of clinical research at Squibb, medical director at E. Lilly), parallel work as a university lecturer for pharmacology (i.a.
 University of Regensburg), invited lectures (Pharmacology) at i.a.
 University of Frankfurt.
 Company founder (i.a.
 American Pharmed Labs, renamed to EpiCept) and its Chairman & CEO for several years.
-Member of various scientific associations in the areas of pharmacology, endocrinology, biological chemistry.
+Member of various scientific associations in the areas of pharmacology, endocrinology, and biological chemistry.